TriplyDB/Documentation/docs/ratt-working-with-ratt/index.md

 path: "/docs/ratt-working-with-ratt"
 ---

-**RATT is distributed under the TriplyDB license.
-Contact [info@triply.cc](mailto:info@triply.cc) for more information.**
+**RATT can only be used in combination with [TriplyDB](https://triply.cc/triplydb).
+Contact [info@triply.cc](mailto:info@triply.cc) for more information, or to check if you are allowed to use it.**

-RATT is a [TypeScript package](https://www.npmjs.com/package/@triply/ratt) that is developed by [Triply](https://triply.cc).
+RATT is a [TypeScript package](https://www.npmjs.com/package/@triply/ratt) that is developed by [Triply](https://triply.cc/).
 RATT makes it possible to develop and maintain production-grade linked data pipelines.
-It is used in combination with a [TriplyDB license and instance](https://triply.cc/subscriptions) to create large-scale knowledge graphs.
+It is used in combination with one of the [TriplyDB subscriptions](https://triply.cc/subscriptions) to create large-scale knowledge graphs.

 ## Debugging RATT pipelines